open-telemetry/opentelemetry.io/content/en/blog/2023/php-auto-instrumentation/index.md

 [Contrib](https://github.com/open-telemetry/opentelemetry-php-contrib/tree/main/src/Instrumentation)
 repo.
 Each `auto-instrumentation` package uses above `hook` function in order to register and provide tracing functionality.
-One missing thing, not mentioned yet is an `API and SDK` used to create traces and other necessary components.
+One missing thing, not mentioned yet is an `API` `SDK` used to create traces and other necessary components.
 This is the responsibility of the opentelemetry-php [main](https://github.com/open-telemetry/opentelemetry-php) repo which is foundation for everything.